darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Get all attributes that may be used in an addressbook card via this property map (used for passing to to an LDAP search when you want everything that could be in a card returned).
-@exception NS_ERROR_FAILURE  there are no attributes in this property map

 Return value
 ^^^^^^^^^^^^